quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Loss Detection {#loss-detection}

-QUIC senders use acknowledgements to detect lost packets, and a probe time out (see {{pto}}) to ensure acknowledgements are received.
+QUIC senders use acknowledgments to detect lost packets, and a probe time out (see {{pto}}) to ensure acknowledgments are received.
 This section provides a description of these algorithms.

 If a packet is lost, the QUIC transport needs to recover from that loss, such